SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 ## Acknowledgements
 We thank ELIXIR, the research infrastructure for Life-science data, and the organisers of BioHackathon Europe 2024 for delivering the BioHackathon and funding the travel costs of ABR and AS.

+We acknowledge funding for BO, AS, and TT from the European Union’s Horizon Europe BLUETOOLS project (grant agreement No. 101081957) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 460129525 (NFDI4Microbiota).

 We are grateful to Eli Chadwick and Nick Duty for fruitful discussions about the future directions of RO-Crate and Bioschemas, respectively.

 ## References